 The following are additional fixed costs that you should consider when setting a recruitment budget:

-Using the right recruiting technology will not only save time, but it will also save money in terms of sourcing, hiring and onboarding the best candidates.
+Using the best recruiting tools will not only save time, but it will also save money in terms of sourcing, hiring and onboarding the best candidates.
 When estimating how much recruiting technology will cost, review modern hiring solutions, like Fountain.

 Other technology costs in terms of recruitment can include applicant tracking systems; however, if you have a modern hiring solution, there is no need for a separate applicant tracking system.
 You will also need to factor in cost for solutions like background checking services.
 Note that your modern hiring solution should be capable of integrating with all other services required for a full recruitment process.